-Reston Runners has 800+ members of all ages and athletic skill levels who share the enjoyment of running, walking, and staying fit.
+Reston Runners has members of all ages and athletic skill levels who share the enjoyment of running, walking, and staying fit.
 We are an affiliate of the Road Runners Club of America (RRCA) and a chartered 501(c)(3) organization.
+In keeping with the policies of our parent RRCA, we welcome members “without regard to race, religion, color, national origin, gender, sexual orientation, physical condition, or age."
 Our primary activities are our group Run/Walks.
 We also have run/walk activities on holidays and special occasions throughout the year.
 Our training programs are popular for members as participants and volunteers.
 Reston Runners love to socialize!
 You can join us every weekend for breakfast after the runs or at our parties held during the year.
 More information is provided below.
 We encourage you to regularly check our web page at Reston Runners where you’ll find information about our regular running/walking schedule and other activities and events.

 The club’s mainstay is our weekly group run/walks.
 We scheduled runs and walks year-round on Saturdays and Sundays.
 These regular runs include someone to lead the start of the run and a mapped course with water provided.
 Barring a major storm, there is always someone at the regularly scheduled runs.
 We also have BYO run/walks, described below.

 At all our events, runners and walkers are encouraged to introduce themselves to others running or walking at their pace.